Material Donations and Pickup Services

 Stairs: Most stair sets are acceptable if they are in reusable condition.
 Pieces of staircases (balusters, treads, stringers, etc.) are also accepted.

-Solar Panels: We accept all solar panels that are in working condition and will accept those we deem repairable as well.
+Solar Panels: We accept all solar panels that are in working condition.

 Scrap (ferrous) Metal: We accept ferrous scrap metal (containing iron) such as mild steel, stainless steel, carbon steel, cast iron and wrought iron as space allows.